sjsu-cs131-spring26/trendtrackers-engagement-socialmedia/README.md

 Data Engineer Responsibilities

-As being the Data Engineer for Team 7, I am responsible for managing the data for this semester's project.
+As being the Data Engineer for Team 7, we are responsible for managing the data for this semester's project.
 This is going to include recognizing and validating a suitable public dataset, which is going to ensure that it meets the course requirements, and documenting its structure and characteristics.
-I am going to handle dataset acquisition, storage planning, and organization within the GitHub repository.
-I am also responsible for planning data ingestion on the IBM machines and preparing the dataset for scalable processing using UNIX based tools throughout this semester.
+We are going to handle dataset acquisition, storage planning, and organization within the GitHub repository.
+We are also responsible for planning data ingestion on the IBM machines and preparing the dataset for scalable processing using UNIX based tools throughout this semester.

 Dataset Requirements and Selection